Decathlon/scribedb/example.md

 where
 - "password" is the env name for storing oracle/pg passwords
 - "qry" is the query executed to compare data.
-Be carefull:
+Be careful:
   -  the "order by" clause.
 All data must be in the same order to be compared.
   -  the number of fields must be identical
-- "init_oracle_client" the path for oracle_instant_client path
+- "init_oracle_client" the path for oracle_instant_client path.
+It should contains file like:
-for example in this folder there are those files:
 ```log
 BASIC_LICENSE            glogin.sql               libclntsh.dylib.19.1     libocci.dylib.12.1       libsqlplus.dylib         uidrvci
 BASIC_README             libclntsh.dylib          libclntshcore.dylib.19.1 libocci.dylib.18.1       libsqlplusic.dylib       xstreams.jar